 How AppMonet Uses Scylla

-AppMonet turned to Scylla Cloud to run their backend on their own AWS account.
+AppMonet turned to Scylla Cloud (NoSQL DBaaS) to run their backend on their own AWS account.
 They need to support both real-time writes to the application, as well as batch bulk updates daily and weekly from Apache Spark.
 They also export data to Presto or Athena to perform critical analytics.
 To ensure their bulk updates or analytics do not impact production transactions they utilize Scylla’s unique workload prioritization feature.

 Another advantage of Scylla Cloud was offloading database management.
 The Scylla Cloud team handles all of the administration, which AppMonet relies upon for handling incidents and isolating errors.
 Even if it was not the database but their own app code which required some tuning.